You can be very mean to yourself, right?

 The evil voice usually pops up when you embark on:

-- Any creative endeavour (writing a book, producing a song, etc)
+- Any creative endeavour (recording a book, producing a song, etc)

-- Any quest of personal improvement (trying a new diet, creating a personal vision, etc.)
+- Any quest for personal improvement (trying a new diet, creating a personal vision, etc.)

 - Any challenge where you’re stepping outside your comfort zone (moving abroad, starting a new job, etc.)